Louis-DR/OmniCores-BuildingBlocks/sources/data/read_write_enable/asynchronous_fifo/asynchronous_fifo.md

 **Clock domain crossing** is handled by synchronizing Gray-coded pointers between domains using multi-stage synchronizers.
 Gray coding ensures that only one bit changes at a time, preventing metastability issues during clock domain crossing.

-The status flags are calculated based on the Grey-coded read and write pointers in specific domains.
-The queue is full if the Grey-coded read and write pointers differ only in their two most significant bits, while all other bits are identical.
-The queue is empty if the Grey-coded read and write pointers in the read domain are the same.
+The status flags are calculated based on the Gray-coded read and write pointers in specific domains.
+The queue is full if the Gray-coded read and write pointers differ only in their two most significant bits, while all other bits are identical.
+The queue is empty if the Gray-coded read and write pointers in the read domain are the same.

 ## Paths